Itanium: Itanium 2 (McKinley and Madison): 2002–2006

 The Itanium 2 processor was released in July 2002, and was marketed for enterprise servers rather than for the whole gamut of high-end computing.
 The first Itanium 2, code-named McKinley, was jointly developed by HP and Intel, led by the HP team at Fort Collins, Colorado, taping out in December 2000.
 It relieved many of the performance problems of the original Itanium processor, which were mostly caused by an inefficient memory subsystem by approximately halving the latency and doubling the fill bandwidth of each of the three levels of cache, while expanding the L2 cache from 96 to 256 KB.
 Floating-point data is excluded from the L1 cache, because the L2 cache's higher bandwidth is more beneficial to typical floating-point applications than low latency.
 The L3 cache is now integrated on-chip rather than on a separate die, tripling in associativity and doubling in bus width.
 McKinley also greatly increases the number of possible instruction combinations in a VLIW-bundle and reaches 25% higher frequency, despite having only eight pipeline stages versus Merced's ten.

 McKinley contains 221 million transistors (of which 25 million are for logic and 181 million for L3 cache), measured 19.5 mm by 21.6 mm (421 mm^{2}) and was fabricated in a 180 nm, bulk CMOS process with six layers of aluminium metallization.
 In May 2003 it was disclosed that some McKinley processors can suffer from a critical-path erratum leading to a system's crashing.
-It can be avoided by lowering the processor frequency to 800 MHz.
+It can be avoided by lowering the processor frequency from the original 1 GHz to 800 MHz.

 In 2003, AMD released the Opteron CPU, which implements its own 64-bit architecture called AMD64.
 The Opteron gained rapid acceptance in the enterprise server space because it provided an easy upgrade from x86.
-Under the influence of Microsoft, Intel responded by implementing AMD's x86-64 instruction set architecture instead of IA-64 in its Xeon microprocessors in 2004, resulting in a new industry-wide de facto standard.
+Under the influence of Microsoft, Intel responded by implementing AMD's x86-64 instruction set architecture (instead of IA-64) in its Xeon microprocessors in 2004, resulting in a new industry-wide de facto standard.

 In 2003, Intel released a new Itanium 2 family member, codenamed Madison, initially with up to 1.5 GHz frequency and 6 MB of L3 cache.
 The Madison 9M chip released in November 2004 had 9 MB of L3 cache and frequency up to 1.6 GHz, reaching 1.67 GHz in July 2005.
 Both chips used a 130 nm process and were the basis of all new Itanium processors until Montecito was released in July 2006, specifically Deerfield being a low wattage Madison, and Fanwood being a version of Madison 9M for lower-end servers with one or two CPU sockets.

 In November 2005, the major Itanium server manufacturers joined with Intel and a number of software vendors to form the Itanium Solutions Alliance to promote the architecture and accelerate the software porting effort.

 The Alliance announced that its members would invest $10 billion in the Itanium Solutions Alliance by the end of the decade.